prashantjha91/Prashant_Power_Bi/README.md

 # Prashant_Power_Bi
 This is Power Bi project end to end project.

-Used an Ecommerce Data to gain insight and represented in the form of Power Bi Dashboard.
+Used an Ecommerce Data to gain insight and represented in the form of  Dashboard.